hedgedoc/hedgedoc/docs/content/references/config/auth/local.md

 # Local

 HedgeDoc provides local accounts, handled internally.
-This feature only provides basic functionality, so for most environments we recommend using an external authentication mechanism, which also enable more secure authentication like 2FA or WebAuthn.
+This feature only provides basic functionality, so for most environments, we recommend using an external authentication mechanism, which also enables more secure authentication like 2FA or Passkeys.

 | environment variable                      | default | example                 | description                                                                                         |
 |-------------------------------------------|---------|-------------------------|-----------------------------------------------------------------------------------------------------|